JSorngard/const-primes/README.md

 This is a small crate for creating arrays of prime numbers at compile time.

-This crate uses trial division to generate its arrays due to limitations imposed by Rust when evaluating expressions at compile time.
+This crate currently uses trial division to generate its arrays due to limitations imposed by Rust when evaluating expressions at compile time.
 This renders it unsuitable for creating very large arrays.

 `#![no_std]` compatible.